seekrs/MacroLibX-Website/src/content/docs/reference/references.md

 ### mlx_init()
 Initializes the MLX internal application

-Returns an opaque handler to the internal MLX application or `NULL` (0x0) in case of error
+Returns an opaque handler to the internal MLX application or `MLX_NULL_HANDLE` (0x0) in case of error
 ```c
 // Prototype
 MLX_API mlx_context mlx_init();